jasonmb626/mySetups/LinuxDev/Fedora_36_Setup.md

 sudo dnf group upgrade --with-optional Multimedia after installing RPM fusion seems to help some streaming video playback.
 Reboot may be required. the groupupdate of sound-and-video may not do anything?
 Doesn't seem to hurt.
 Previously noted missing software options in Gnome Software that was audio-related. sudo dnf install ffmpeg-libs installs slightly less stuff than the above and also seems to work, but again, REBOOT required.
+(We'll be rebooting in a few steps so no need to rush a reboot.)

 ## Desktop Appearance